Silverdez/searchquote/README.md

+# Angular search app
+this is a personal project for doing a search app on angular with quotation and google search engine

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.